 Plzeň is a town synonymous to beer, so your indulgence in beer doesn’t have to end once the festival culminates.
 Spend your days and nights visiting bars and breweries; a fun and educational way to learn about the unique beer made in the Czech Republic.
 Visit the Beer Museum, regarded as one of the world’s best beer museums, housed in a 15th century brew house.
 Drop by the Pilsen Historical Underground where you can spend an hour learning about the traditional beer-making process in an area where the facilities have been untouched since the medieval times.

 Geek out at the Techmania Science Centre, an interactive museum funded by the automobile manufacturer Skoda.
 Both kids and adults alike will enjoy the attractions on display, spread out in a museum over 3,000 square meters large!

 Plan ahead: Book your perfect trip with our Czech Republic travel guide and destination information.
 Does Czech Republic require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Czech Republic?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for Pilsner Fest 2020 using the map below!